Kolade31/API-testing-on-Postman-101-/Test_Case_5.md

 ### Status Code:
     '200 OK
 ### Actual Result
        The response body was empty.
-Butsubsequent requests to retrieve the deleted post was successful as I am using a mock API.
+But subsequent requests to retrieve the deleted post was successful as I am using a mock API.